Laser-assisted new attachment procedure

 Laser-assisted new attachment procedure (LANAP) is a surgical therapy for the treatment of periodontitis, intended to work through regeneration rather than resection.
 This therapy and the laser used to perform it have been in use since 1994.
 It was developed by Robert H. Gregg II and Delwin McCarthy.

-In LANAP surgery, a variable free-running pulsed neodymium:yttrium-aluminum-garnet (Nd:YAG at 1064 nm wavelength) is used by a dentist or periodontist to treat the periodontal pocket.
+In LANAP surgery, a variable free-running pulsed neodymium:yttrium-aluminum-garnet (Nd:YAG) laser at 1064 nm wavelength is used by a dentist or periodontist to treat the periodontal pocket.
 The laser is intended to selectively remove diseased or infected pocket epithelium from the underlying connective tissue.
 The Nd:YAG laser has been shown to reduce levels of microbial pathogens in periodontal pockets and vaporize the pocket-lining epithelium without causing damage to the underlying connective tissue.

 Efficacy

 The use of lasers in treating periodontal disease has been seen by some dental professionals as controversial.
 The American Academy of Periodontology stated in 1999 that it was "not aware of any randomized blinded controlled longitudinal clinical trials, cohort or longitudinal studies, or case-controlled studies indicating that 'laser excisional new attachment procedure (or Laser ENAP)' or 'laser curettage' offers any advantageous clinical result not achieved by traditional periodontal therapy.
 Moreover, published studies suggest that use of lasers for ENAP procedures and/or gingival curettage could render root surfaces and adjacent alveolar bone incompatible with normal cell attachment and healing."

-A 2015 systematic review from the AAP regeneration workshop acknowledged more recent peer-reviewed studies showing periodontal regeneration, and further suggested that the LANAP protocol's minimally invasive nature may offer advantages in the regeneration of defects where minimal soft tissue change is required.
-The current AAP website indicates that lasers can be used to treat periodontal disease, and current controlled studies have shown that similar results have been found with the laser compared to specific other treatment options, including scaling and root planing alone.
-The website also states patients should be aware that different laser wavelengths have different applications in periodontal treatment.
+A 2015 systematic review from the AAP regeneration workshop acknowledged peer-reviewed studies reporting periodontal regeneration, and further suggested that the LANAP protocol's minimally invasive nature may offer advantages in the regeneration of defects where minimal soft tissue change is required.
+The AAP consumer information page on laser therapy for gum disease notes that lasers can be used to treat periodontal disease and that controlled studies have reported similar results to some other treatment options (including scaling and root planing alone), and also states that different laser wavelengths have different applications in periodontal treatment.

-In 2016, the FDA granted a new clearance of True Regeneration - the ability of the laser to regenerate alveolar bone, cementum, and periodontal ligaments when used with the LANAP protocol.

-As of October 2017 studies of lasers in the treatment of periodontitis have yet to provide sufficient evidence that the use of lasers provide benefit over traditional therapy.
-Compared to Scaling and root planing (S/RP), the LANAP protocol immediately suppresses red and orange complex periodontal pathogens.
+A 2018 American Academy of Periodontology best-evidence consensus statement concluded that, as an adjunct to conventional periodontal therapy, appropriately applied laser therapy may provide a modest additional benefit (<1 mm) in probing depth reduction and clinical attachment level compared with conventional therapy, but that evidence is inadequate to conclude that laser therapy alone is superior or comparable to conventional periodontal therapy.
+The same statement found evidence inadequate to conclude an additional benefit for residual pockets after conventional therapy and at least one year of periodontal maintenance care.

+European Federation of Periodontology guidance for treatment of stage I–III periodontitis states that lasers as an adjunct to subgingival instrumentation are not suggested.